Tandem Computers: Cyclone/R

-In 1991, Tandem released the Cyclone/R, also known as CLX/R. This was a low cost mid-range system based on CLX components, but used R3000 microprocessors instead of the much slower CLX stack machine board.
+In 1991, Tandem released the Cyclone/R, also known as CLX/R. This was a low-cost mid-range system based on CLX components but used R3000 microprocessors instead of the much slower CLX stack machine board.
 To minimize time to market, this machine was initially shipped without any MIPS native-mode software.
 Everything, including its NonStop Kernel (NSK) operating system (a follow-on to Guardian) and NonStop SQL database, was compiled to TNS stack machine code.
 That object code was then translated to equivalent partially optimized MIPS instruction sequences at kernel install time by a tool called the Accelerator.
 Less-important programs could also be executed directly without pre-translation, via a TNS code interpreter.
-These migration techniques were very successful and are still in use today.
-Everyone's software was brought over without extra work, the performance was good enough for mid-range machines, and programmers could ignore the instruction differences, even when debugging at machine code level.
+These migration techniques were successful and remain in use today.
+End-user software was brought over without extra work, the performance was good enough for mid-range machines, and programmers could ignore the instruction differences, even when debugging at machine code level.
 These Cyclone/R machines were updated with a faster native-mode NSK operating system in a follow-up release.

 The R3000 and later microprocessors had only a typical amount of internal error checking, insufficient for Tandem's needs.
-So the Cyclone/R ran pairs of R3000 processors in lock step, running the same data thread.
-This was for purposes of data integrity, and not fault-tolerance -- fault tolerance was handled by the other mechanisms still in place.
-It used a curious variation of lock stepping.
+So, the Cyclone/R ran pairs of R3000 processors in lock step, running the same data thread.
+This was for purposes of data integrity, and not fault-tolerance – fault tolerance was handled by the other mechanisms still in place.
+It used a variation of lock stepping.
 The checker processor ran 1 cycle behind the primary processor.
 This allowed them to share a single copy of external code and data caches without putting excessive pinout load on the system bus and lowering the system clock rate.
 To successfully run microprocessors in lock step, the chips must be designed to be fully deterministic.
 Any hidden internal state must be cleared by the chip's reset mechanism.
-Otherwise, the matched chips will sometimes get out of sync for no visible reason and without any faults, long after the chips are restarted.
-All chip designers agree that these are good principles because it helps them test chips at manufacturing time.
-But all new microprocessor chips seemed to have bugs in this area, and required months of shared work between MIPS (the third party manufacturer used by Tandem) and Tandem to eliminate or work around the final subtle bugs.
+Otherwise, the matched chips can go out of sync for no visible reason and without any faults, long after the chips are restarted.
+Chip designers agree that these are good principles because it helps them test chips at manufacturing time.
+But all new microprocessor chips seemed to have bugs in this area and required months of shared work between MIPS (the third-party manufacturer used by Tandem) and Tandem to eliminate or work around the final subtle bugs.

 NonStop Himalaya K-series

 In 1993, Tandem released the NonStop Himalaya K-series with the faster MIPS R4400, a native mode NSK operating system, and fully expandable Cyclone system components.
-These were still connected by Dynabus, Dynabus+, and the original I/O bus, which by now were all running out of performance headroom.
+These were connected by Dynabus, Dynabus+, and the original I/O bus, which by now were all running out of performance headroom.